-In an article in the Ames Tribune last month, Cyclones' head coach Fred Hoiberg said that the Panthers backed off Kane after his visit, which opened up the door for them.
+In an article in the Ames Tribune last month, ISU head coach Fred Hoiberg said that the Panthers backed off Kane after his visit, which opened up the door for them.
 If you ask someone in Pitt's organization, they might tell a slightly different story.

 I would best describe Patterson's game as smooth, while Kane's game is more about power and strength.
 Lamar is dangerous when he gets into the lane, as he can make plays for himself and others.
 DeAndre is a force in transition, and he finishes really well around the basket (70.2% at the rim), especially for his position.